aleva85/Projects/SensoryDataScience_JAR-scales/README.md

 Penalty analysis links attributes and overall liking/acceptability,to determine if those respondents who found the product not satisfactory on an attribute do rate it overall lower.
 It can therefore quantify the impact that improving an attribute can have on overall liking, and proceed with recommandations for changes.

+---
+Click on the nootbook file "JAR_analysis.ipynb" to see the step-by-step analysis, with more plots, tables and the code.
+For this project, I followed the analysis procedure described in chapter 5 of the book "Novel techniques in sensory characterization and consumer profiling".
+---

 <img align="left" width="70%" height="70%" src="result.png"><br/>